theinnovhouse/iDoc-App-Equinox/README.md

  d.
 Skin cancer  <br>
  e.
 Nail Disease  <br>

-2. Medi-Bot
+2. MediBot
-* Medi-Bot is a AI based assitant which would explain you why a particular medicine is given to you and what are its effect on your body.
+* MediBot is a AI based assitant which would explain you why a particular medicine is given to you and what are its effect on your body.
 Even the Bot tells you the various kinds of alternate medicines you can get.

 3. Diagnostic History
 * The History section consists of your previous diagnosis details.
 Forgot about your last diagnosis , get to the history to know about it.
 We keep your records safe in our app.